 Often the go-to advantage of most organizations.
 The key is to make raving fans out of your customers.
 Do everything within your power to give them the best experience, to make them love your product and brand.
 If you crack this code, you’ll grow like crazy by creating brand advocates who will be loyal for life and drive unbridled free marketing, telling everyone they can about your brand.

 There has never been such a time when Innovation is so prevalent in the world.
-There are so many innovative ideas, research, technology and design to infuse into products and services.
+There are so many innovative ideas, research, technology, and design to infuse into products and services.
 Organizations that want to capitalize on Innovation need to ensure they are continuously encouraging, enabling, scanning for and incorporating Innovative ideas into their products and services.

-It always amazes me that the “Name your Own Price” auction concept was patented and used to create Priceline, a $50+ billion company.
+It always amazes me that the “Name Your Own Price” auction concept was patented and used to create Priceline, a $50+ billion company.
 Organizations with potential intellectual property should put the right management systems in place to constantly scan, evaluate and secure intellectual property.
 Even, NIKE, a company not typically associated with patents, has over 4000 issued patents.

-Scale advantages can be created at the neighborhood, local, regional, national or global level.
+Scale advantages can be created at the neighborhood, local, regional, national or global levels.
 You see this a lot with regional furniture or mattress retailers, who get enough locations, so that they can maximize their advertising spend, inventory, and customer convenience while minimizing their logistics costs of the bulky and heavy furniture.
-Yet, sometimes regional scale is beaten out by national or global scale, which Walmart has been doing with general merchandisers and IKEA with regional furniture stores.
+Yet, sometimes the regional scale is beaten out by national or global scale, which Walmart has been doing with general merchandisers and IKEA with regional furniture stores.

 There is the old adage of location, location, location.
 And, oh is this so true.
 In retail, stores with the right location, where competitors can’t open up too close, are always off the chart performers.